starnight/simple-scheduler/README.md

 Simple Scheduler
 ================

-It is a simple scheduler library which does scheduling works with no priority and non-preemptive multitasking.
+It is a simple scheduler library which does "First In, First Out" (FIFO) scheduling works with no priority and non-preemptive multitasking.
 It is the "Functions", which could also be called callback functions or jobs, that Simple Scheduler schedules, not the "Processes".